psalire/Poker-Hand-Auditor/README.md

   -h, --help            show this help message and exit --site {Bovada}       Which site's hand history is being parsed.
                         Default=Bovada
-  --summaryonly         Only output the summary.
+  --summaryonly         Show summary only, no tables.
   --stdev {1,2,3}       Stdev for confidence limit, so 1 for 68%, 2 for 95%,
                         and 3 for 99.7%.
 Default=2
-  --onlyme              Only count my hands --holecards           Show table for frequency of hole cards without suits --holecardswithsuits  Show table for frequency of hole cards with suits
+  --onlyme              Only count my hands --holecards           Show wording for frequency of hole cards without suits --holecardswithsuits  Show wording for frequency of hole cards with suits
                         (Long output)
-  --allcombinations     Show table for frequency of all combinations between
+  --allcombinations     Show wording for frequency of all combinations between
                         hole and board cards.
 ```